Stony Stratford Town F.C.: History

 After just one season in the Northamptonshire Combination Football League, the club moved to the premier division of the North Bucks & District Football League for the start of the 1977–78 campaign.
 The 1987–88 season saw the club rejoin the South Midlands league again, in Division one.
 For the start of the 1993–94 season, the league was restructured and the club was placed in the third tier, Division one, however they were quickly back in the second tier, the Senior Division, when they became champions of Division one that season.
 In 1997 the South Midlands League merged with the London Spartan League to form the Spartan South Midlands Football league and the club was placed in the Senior Division of the new league.
 The 1997–98 season also saw the club make their debut in the FA Vase, where they lost to Bicester Town in the second qualifying round.

 The club left the Spartan South Midlands League in 2016, rejoining the North Bucks & District League where they were placed in the second tier, Intermediate Division.
 They stayed in the Intermediate Division for three seasons before the demise of the Senior Team in 2018.
 No Senior Team was registered in any league during the COVID-19 affected 2019/20 season.

 Following the restart of grassroots football for the 2020/21 season, the club has registered a young, development team in the North Bucks & District League fourth tier, Division Two.
 The competition was COVID affected and completed as a half-season with Stony finishing as champions and winning promotion to Division One for the 2021/22 season.
 The 2021/22 season saw the team claim a league and cup double as they finished champions in Division One as well as winning the Division One Challenge Trophy on penalties against Olney Town Reserves.
+The club followed up with another double winning season in 2022/23 season when they won the Premier Division on goal difference from Great Horwood FC and won the Interdivisional Trophy beating Hale Leys United 3–1 in the final.

+Stony Stratford Town FC joined the Spartan South Midlands League Division Two in the summer before the 2023/24 season.
+Since then they have finished 11th and 10th respectively.
+They are entering their third season in the division.
+Since April 2025 they have been subject to filming as part of the "Behind Stony Stratford Town FC" video series which follows the club home and away recording games, team talks and interviews.

+At the beginning of the 2025/26 season the club founded a Veterans side that play at Ostlers Lane on Sunday Morning and a Youth U18 Floodlit side that play in the Southern Counties Floodlit League Corinthian.
+They play on Thursdays on the main pitch at Ostlers Lane.